gov-cy/govcy-frontend-renderer/README.md

 ```
 In the example above, a sting will be written in the console containing the rendered HTML of a complete page.

+It is important to start your template string with the following:
+- `{% if pageData.layout %} {% extends pageData.layout %} {% endif %}`: Will extend the gov.cy page template as defined in the `pageData.layout` property.
+- `{% from "govcyElement.njk" import govcyElement %}`: Will import the `govcyElement` macro which is responsible for rendering all the [[design elements]].
+- `{% from "utilities/govcyUtilities.njk" import govcyLocalizeContent %}`: (Optional) Will import the `govcyUtilities` macro which includes [[localization and other utilities]].

 To render design elements, the packages uses the `govcyElement` macro.
 See more details in the [[design elements]] section.

-### Render a complete page using a JSON object
+### JSON template example
-Use the `renderFromJSON` function to render HTML from a nunjucks template.
+Use a [[JSON object as the template]] and the `renderFromJSON` function to render HTML from a nunjucks template.
 See the example below.

 ```js
 import { govcyFrontendRenderer } from '@gov-cy/govcy-frontend-renderer';